The best speech-to-text software makes it simple and easy to convert speech into text, and can be available for both desktop and mobile devices.

 Overall, the interface is easy to use, and if you get stuck at all, you can access a series of help tutorials.
-And while the software can seem expensive at $300, that's a one-time fee and competitive with paid-for subscription transcription services.
+And while the software can seem expensive, it's just a one-time fee and compares very favorably with paid-for subscription transcription services.

 Otter is a cloud-based speech to text program especially aimed for mobile use, such as on a laptop or smartphone.
 The app provides real-time transcription, allowing you to search, edit, play, and organize as required.